Home

 Initially he seemed a little nervous (as every model is when you are drawing from life) but he grew comfortable knowing I was drawing him.

+Now back to the drawing of my Dad.
 If you look carefully you’ll see a slight smirk on his lips.
 I think that smirk was there because he felt a bit self-conscious, but he was also enjoying the process.

 We did a series of sittings, but I never let my Dad look at anything until I had completed the portrait.